Our Curriculum Intention and Implementation

 The recent pandemic has meant that when implementing our curriculum intention that there has had to be adaptions made.
 Subject Leaders have thought carefully about what children know and what they must know, including what learning they missed.
 When mapping out our curriculum, Subject Leaders have ensured that we teach ‘smarter’ and ensure children’s learning gaps across all of the curriculum are catered for and children are able to catch-up on lost learning time.

 Subject Leaders and Class Teachers constantly develop their teaching practice to ensure the children at Thornton Primary School receive the best possible education and reach their full potential.
 As a school, staff work in collaboration with other local schools and Teaching and Learning Consultants to share ideas about how best to educate children and take part in research to better improve practice at so that we reach our goal of all children becoming life-long learners.

 Children at our school are provided with the opportunity to develop a secure understanding of the world around them; this then enhances a variety of different areas of learning from reading to science to history.
-Our world class Forest School, for instance, provides all of our children with the opportunity to apply a wide range of different skills and is used to enhance teaching and learning.
+Our world class Forest School, for instance, provides all of our children with the opportunity to apply a wide range of different knowledge and skills and is used to enhance teaching and learning.
 This is a bespoke component of our exciting, engaging curriculum.
 In addition to a specialist teacher for Forest School, we also employ specialist teachers for PE and music as well as each area of SEND so all children have access to the best possible start to school.